 “Take care of your body.
 It’s the only place you have to live.” ~Jim Rohn

 In the course of my life, I have had many different roles- mom, wife, child and family therapist, waitress, sex ed teacher, lingerie sales, supervisor, parent educator, kids clothing representative, jewelry designer- just to name a few.
 When I look back on all these positions, I realize the aspect I enjoyed most about them is my interactions with people.
 Whether I was teaching someone the birds and the bees or talking to someone about my creative process to form that special necklace, I was happiest when sharing myself with someone else.
-Now don’t get me wrong, as the mom of two teenage boys, I appreciate peace and quiet as much as the next person.
+Now don’t get me wrong, as the mom of two boys moving into manhood, I appreciate peace and quiet as much as the next person.
 However, when it came time to think about what I wanted to do in the next stage of my life, I knew it needed to involve working with other people.